harmonyideas/python-scripts/learning-python/README.md

 fib-faster | Fibonnaci Sequence using simple loop
-flashcards.py    | Simple app for math problems using the python cli hashtable.py   |  Rudimentary hash table using Dan Bernstein's dbj2 hash algorithm squares.py  |  Square a list of numbers temp-conversion.py | Exercise 1-3 from "The C Programming Language" tictactoe.py  | TicTacToe game with a very easy opponent
+flashcards.py    | Simple app for math problems using the python cli hashtable.py   |  Rudimentary hash table using Dan Bernstein's dbj2 hash algorithm multiplication-table.py | Simple print out of a multiplication table squares.py  |  Square a list of numbers temp-conversion.py | Exercise 1-3 from "The C Programming Language" tictactoe.py  | TicTacToe game with a very easy opponent